/

 Caudalie Vinoperfect Brightening Eye Cream, do you really need an eye cream

-Caffeine, niacinamide and viniferine work together to visibly brighten the under-eye area.
+Caffeine, niacinamide and viniferine work together to visibly brighten the delicate skin under the eyes.
 Viniferine is purported to be even more effective than vitamin C when it comes to targeting hyperpigmentation.

 Guerlain Abeille Royale Double R Renew & Repair Eye Serum, do you really need an eye cream